Italian Apple Cake (One Bowl)

 How to Make Italian Apple Cake

 With a few simple steps and only one bowl, you are on your way to enjoying the most delicious Italian apple cake!
-See the recipe card below for the full steps.
+Follow the step-by step photos and see the recipe card at the bottom for a printable version.

-- Cream the sugar and eggs until it’s light and fluffy.
+- Cream the Wet Ingredients: Cream the sugar and eggs until they’re light and fluffy.
 Then mix in the yogurt, butter, and vanilla extract until the mixture is smooth.
 Combine the flour, cinnamon, baking powder, and salt in a separate bowl, then sift it into the egg mixture.

-- Gently fold the sifted dry ingredients into the wet ingredients to form a smooth batter, then mix in the diced apples.
+- Combine the Wet and Dry Ingredients: Gently fold the sifted dry ingredients into the wet ingredients to form a smooth batter, then mix in the diced apples.

 - Spread the cake batter in the prepared cake pan and bake at 350°F until a toothpick inserted into the center comes out clean, about 45 minutes.